AlexzxelA/hello-world/README.md

 When using Beame.io, the private key never leaves your computer/server.
 Beame cannot look into your traffic.
 While, theoretically, Beame.io could issue a wildcard `*.beameio.net` certificate and terminate your traffic (which we don't do), this is preventable by checking certificate fingerprints.

+## Who is beame-insta-ssl for?

+Any users of remote access (RDP, VNC, SSH etc), web developers, web designers, anyone whose work product is displayed in a browser.

+## What is the most common and valuable use case?
+ * I have to access my linux machine but company policy restricts exposing port 22 to the global network
+ * I am developing for iOS, and I want to test my web application against my backend code, but it is much more convenient for me to test locally.
+Beame allows me to expose my local development server to the mobile device with TLS terminated at my local workstation.

 ## Get started in three quick steps!

 Step 1: Sign up super-fast [here!](https://ypxf72akb6onjvrq.ohkv8odznwh5jpwm.v1.p.beameio.net/insta-ssl)